-We had no borrowings outstanding under our credit facility as of July 31, 2010 and January 30, 2010.
+Financing activities in fiscal 2010 consist principally of capital stock transactions.
+We had no borrowings outstanding under our new credit facility as of October 30, 2010 and no borrowings outstanding under our previous credit facility as of January 30, 2010.
 The zero outstanding borrowings position is due to a combination of factors including stronger than expected sales growth, overall performance of management initiatives including expense control as well as inventory and other working capital reductions.
 While we expect the level of borrowings under the facility will be lower than historical amounts, we expect that we will require borrowings under the facility from time to time in future periods to support our new store program and seasonal inventory needs.